huudat31/JS_Tutorial/README.md

 # JS_Tutorial

-JS-Tutorial repository for Git_Tutorial
+JS-Tutorial repository for JS_Tutorial

-This is an example repository for Git_Tutorial
+This is an example repository for JS_Tutorial

-It now includes step for GitHub
+It now includes kien thuc for GitHub